Helping Horses to Eat Healthily – Helpful Advice

 1. Pasture Grass and Tender Plants

-If your horse has been eating hay or browsing on sparse meadow all winter, it could suffer from colic or laminitis if you will suddenly turn it into a lush pasture.
+If your horse has been eating hay or browsing on sparse meadow all winter, it could suffer from colic or laminitis if you suddenly turn it into a lush pasture.
 On the other hand, overexposure to high carbohydrate grass can also cause metabolic syndrome like obesity, as well as diabetes and other cardiovascular diseases.

 2. Good Quality Hay

 When pasture grass is not available, horse hay is a good alternative.
 But it can be challenging to find good quality hay.
 It should be weed-free and free from molds and dust because it can make your horse sick.
-And you need to test it before feeding it to the horse to ensure that you can compensate for the lack of vitamins and minerals with some supplements.
+You need to test it before feeding it to the horse to ensure that you can compensate for the lack of vitamins and minerals with some supplements.

 3. Some Grains